Follow-up of 2017-18 reviews

 Each year we conduct a follow-up assessment of ICAI reviews from the previous year.
 This process is an important step in the chain of accountability, providing the International Development Committee (IDC) and wider development stakeholders with evidence on whether the government has taken appropriate action in response to ICAI’s recommendations.

-This year we will conduct follow-up assessments of nine ICAI reviews published in 2017-18:
+This year we will conduct follow-up assessments of eight ICAI reviews published in 2017-18:

 - Global Challenges Research Fund